yurayura-nmr/chikaterasu/README.rst

    :align: right

 Bash script to automate setup of multiple identical MD simulations.
-MD parameters are for the amber99sb-ildn forcefield.
+MD parameters are for the amber-type forcefields such as amber99sb-ildn and amber03ws.

 2021-10-24
 ----------